 Among these sailings will be five new itineraries including a 14-night sailing to a range of destinations including Le Havre, Leixoes, Lisbon, Malaga, Amsterdam and Hamburg.
 One of the itineraries will take passengers into Norway, docking in Stavanger, Bergen, Olden and Alesund.
 There will also be a round-UK sailing which will take passengers to Newcastle, South Queensferry in Edinburgh, and Invergordon.

 In addition to the announcement of new itineraries out of Southampton, MSC Cruises has also announced that the line will operate its first-ever world cruise in 2019.
 The itinerary, which will also be on board Magnifica, will see the ship embark on an 119-day journey out of Genoa, calling at 49 destinations in 32 countries across six continents.

 MSC Cruises is one of the leading lines for Mediterranean itineraries, with a fleet of family-friendly vessels each offering a plethora of amenities and facilities on board.
 If you have been cruising for years and have a good knowledge of the various different lines, you may enjoy the business opportunity available with the Cruise Franchise.
-To find out more, contact us via the freephone number above or complete the Online Enquiry Form.
+To find out more, contact us via the number above or complete an Online Enquiry Form.